poldrack/myconnectome-fmriprep/README.md

    - status: TBD, need to decide whether to use phasediff or pepolar field maps
 3. modify BIDS dataset to point to average field map for all BOLD datasets
    - status: need to figure out the necessary changes to BIDS metadata files
+   - from @effigies: You can either use IntendedFor and list all of the BOLD images on the fieldmap, or you can use "B0FieldIdentifier": "mean" on the fieldmap and then set "B0FieldSource": "mean" on all of the BOLD images.
 4. run fmriprep on a per-session basis

 ## Todos